Facts about Natural Bridge State Resort Park Kentucky

 For those days, we recommend you check out some of the other fun things to do near Natural Bridge State Resort Park.

-Another great destination that's near Natural Bridge is the Kentucky Reptile Zoo, a non-profit facility who's number one goal is to provide venom for antivenom and biomedical research.
+Another great destination that's nearby is the Kentucky Reptile Zoo, a non-profit facility who's number one goal is to provide venom for antivenom and biomedical research.
 That's right, these guys are all about venomous snakes like vipers & rattlesnakes!
 Open for tours every day Memorial Day through Labor Day from 11a - 6p, be sure to check this one out (if you're not too squeamish around snakes, that is!).

 Where To Hike Around Natural Bridge, KY